ocaml/platform-blog/opam-1-2-travisci.md

 ## Installing the Travis CI scripts

-Travis CI is a free service to enable continuous testing on your Github projects.
-It uses Ubuntu containers and run (sometimes slowly) the tests for at most 50 minutes.
+[Travis CI][travis] is a free service to enable continuous testing on your GitHub projects.
+It uses Ubuntu containers and run (sometimes slowly) the tests for at most 50 minutes per test run.

 To use Travis CI with your OCaml project, you can follow the instructions on https://github.com/samoht/ocaml-travisci-skeleton.
 Basically, this involves: